imajumd1/Aurorahealthagent/design.md

 ### **3. Main Input Area (THE FOCUS)**
 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
-│  💭 Ask me anything about autism...                                    │
+│  💭 Ask me anything...
+I'll help with autism topics or guide you elsewhere │
 │  ┌───────────────────────────────────────────────────────────────────┐ │
 │  │ How do I prepare my autistic teenager for college?               │ │
 │  │                                                                   │ │